amirzt/amirzt/README.md

 # 💫 About Me:
 Just a tech <br />
-📱4 year experience in flutter and mobile development<br>👨🏻‍💻currently working as freelancer
+📱4 year experience in flutter and mobile development<br>👨🏻‍💻currently working as software engineer in a startup

 # 💻 Tech Stack: